My Personal Philosophy

 What does it mean to me to be Present?

-I feel the constant pressures of our modern lives: pressure to be more successful, to give more of myself, my time, my energy, to be beautiful, to be a better wife, a better mother, to be everything to everyone, to be perfect.
+I feel the constant pressures of modern life: pressure to be more successful, to give more of myself, my time, my energy, to be beautiful, to be a better wife, a better mother, to be everything to everyone, to be perfect.
 Yoga allows me to just be…

 When I step on to my mat and practice with intention, I let judgement of myself go and take time to notice how I really feel, notice who I really am; I connect with myself and nurture myself.
 This time gives my mind and body the nourishment it needs to cope with the stresses of daily life.